 MOD ISR/28/2

-6 1.4 References to CCITT Recommendations and Instructions in these Regulations are not to be taken as giving to those Recommendations and Instructions the same legal status as the Regulations.
+6 1.4 References to ITU-T Recommendations in these Regulations are not to be taken as giving to those Recommendations the same legal status as the Regulations.

 Reasons: ITU-T Recommendations must remain voluntary.
 The term "Instructions" is obsolete.